Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-Even when three or more indices of the same symbol appear that contain both supersubscripts and subscripts, our system converts it to the tensor composed of diagonal components for all these indices.
+Even when three or more indices of the same symbol appear that contain both superscripts and subscripts, our system converts it to the tensor composed of diagonal components for all these indices.